Annalise Hartman: Storylines

-Annalise arrives at Number 24 Ramsay Street when her friend Beth Brennan (Natalie Imbruglia) introduces her to her landlord, Lou Carpenter (Tom Oliver) introduces her as a prospective tenant.
+Annalise arrives at Number 24 Ramsay Street when her friend Beth Brennan (Natalie Imbruglia) introduces her to her landlord, Lou Carpenter (Tom Oliver), as a prospective tenant.
 Lou is instantly taken with Annalise and invites her to move in with him, Beth and Cameron Hudson (Benjamin Grant Mitchell).
 Lou and Annalise begin a relationship and when Annalise's mother Fiona (Suzanne Dudley) arrives, she informs Lou that her daughter is only 17 years old.
 Lou and Annalise break up after Annalise is seen kissing another man.
 Fiona then encourages Annalise to return to High School and finish Year 12.
 Annalise tries to seduce her teacher Wayne Duncan (Jonathon Sammy-Lee) but he rejects her.
 Scorned, Annalise invents a lie that Wayne had sexually harassed her.
 She only admits the truth when it looks like Wayne will be fired and apologises to him.

 After dropping out of School, Annalise takes a job at Lassiter's as a chambermaid and later a barmaid at the local pub, The Waterhole.
 She has a clash of personalities with her employer Gaby Willis (Rachel Blakely) and they begin a lengthy feud.
 Annalise later learns Fiona has fled town after conning Jim Robinson (Alan Dale) out of his money, following his death and is disgusted with her.
 Helen Daniels (Anne Haddy), Jim's mother-in-law invites Annalise to live with her and Wayne at Number 26.
 Annalise helps Helen through her grief over Jim.

-When Annalise fails to report a gas leak which results in the pub exploding, she admits the truth to Philip Martin (Ian Rawlings) who later fires her.
+When Annalise fails to report a gas leak which results in the pub exploding, she admits the truth to Philip Martin (Ian Rawlings), who later fires her.
 Cathy Alessi (Elspeth Ballantyne) then hires her to work in the Coffee Shop.

 Mark Gottlieb (Bruce Samazan) arrives as the new head chef at Lassiter's and Annalise and Gaby compete for his affections.
 Mark chooses Annalise and they begin dating.
 A short while later, Annalise learns Fiona has died in a car crash and feels guilty for refusing to see her.
 Luke Foster (Murray Bartlett), arrives claiming to be her long-lost half-brother.
 Mark does some digging and exposes Luke as a con artist, leaving Annalise devastated.

 Annalise and Gaby put their feud behind them at Christmas and take a plane flight together.
 Disaster strikes when the plane's controls fail and Gaby is forced to make a crash landing in the Bush.
 Both women suffer minor injuries and are stranded but are rescued by a helicopter.
 Some time after, Annalise and Mark become engaged, but on their wedding day, Mark stops the ceremony and tells Annalise he cannot marry her as he has decided he wants to become a priest, which breaks her heart.